 - Green and blue squares tiles. sponge printed +leaves.

 - Stars and stripes tiles.
-Printed glazes on cream opaque glaze.
+Sponge printed glazes on cream. opaque glaze.
 4″ 102mm tiles.

-- Sponge print mirror border tiles over white tin glaze..
+- Framed sponge print mirror border tiles over white tin glaze..

 Click on images for a larger view